Stjaertfena/lab-1-branching/README.md

 $ git push --set-upstream origin my-cool-feature
 $ git fetch
 ```
-1. Verify that you are able to see each others branches in your local repository (using for example `gitk`)
+1. Verify that you are able to see each others branches in your local repository (using for example `$ gitk --all`, or `$ git branch --all`)

   ![History 2](./docs/history-2.png)